TechCore-Rex/gh-composite-action/README.md

-## TechCore Github Action
+## TechCore Composite Github Action

-This Github Action builds and uploads your docker image to the TechCore Platform.
+This a temporary Github Action that builds and uploads your docker image to the TechCore Platform.
+Using an ECR Plugin and the main TechCore Plugin.

 #### Support